ScopeLift/optimizoors-perpetual-protocol/README.md

 Perpetual Optimizoors compresses calldata for Perpetual Protocol allowing users to experience significant gas savings.
 This work was funded by an Ethereum Foundation [grant](https://blog.ethereum.org/2023/02/14/layer-2-grants-roundup).
-Read our [blog post](https://www.scopelift.co/blog/calldata-optimizooooors) to learn more.
+Read our [blog post](https://www.scopelift.co/blog/calldata-optimizooooors) to learn more about how we optimize protocols on L2.

 ## Development